A review of the classical Doppler effect based on the mathematical description of the phase function: Moving emitter

 \subsection{Instantaneous phase determination}

+The phase-based approach adopted here is rooted in the general idea that the wave field may be completely characterized by a scalar phase function.
+In this context, the construction of the wave field generated by a moving source follows the standard treatment of acoustic radiation and retarded propagation times discussed in classical acoustics \cite{morse:68}, while local propagation properties can be obtained directly from the derivatives of the phase function, an approach widely employed in wave theory and geometric optical approximations \cite{whitham:74}.

 Since in the framework of Galilean relativity, the wave equation is not invariant with respect to coordinate transformations, the calculation of the phase of a wave in a reference frame in which the emitter is in motion with respect to the observer cannot be performed by simply considering circular wave fronts in emitter's reference frame and applying the corresponding coordinate transformation.
-The procedure is therefore not so straightforward, but must be approached from the wavefronts created by the emitter at each of the points it travels through.
+The procedure is therefore not straightforward but must be approached from the wavefronts created by the emitter at each of the points it travels through.

-To determine the phase of each point $\left(x,y\right)$ in space, it is then necessary to first estimate the coordinate point $\left(x_0,0\right)$ where the emitter was located when the corresponding wavefront that has reached that point $\left(x,y\right)$ was emitted.
-If the emitter is at position $\left(x_s,0\right)$ at the current instant, it has been moving for a time $\tau=\frac{x_s-x_0}{v}$ since it emitted the wavefront.
-In that time, the wavefront has propagated a distance $c\tau$, as shown in the fig. \ref{Fig:03}.
-According to the above, the following pair of equations can be proposed
+To determine the phase of each point in space, it is then necessary to first estimate the position $\mathbf{x}_0$ where the emitter was located when the corresponding wavefront that reached that point was emitted.
+The time $\tau$ the wavefront requires to travel the distance from $\mathbf{x}_0$ to the point is given by the quotient between that distance and the phase velocity. {\em The phase at the point at any time $t$ is indeed equal to the phase the emitter had when it was at position $\mathbf{x}_0$, a time $\tau$ ago.} If $\varphi_e\left(t\right)$ is the current phase of the emitter, the phase at any point is now given by the function $\varphi_e\left(t-\tau\right)$, $\tau$ being a function of $t$ determined by the location of the point.

+According to the above discussion, the problem can be formulated through a pair of equations in the case of one emitter moving at constant velocity, as shown in fig. \ref{Fig:03}.
+The emitter can be considered to move along the x-axis.
+A certain wavefront reaches the point of coordinates $\left(x,y\right)$ at instant $t$, when the emitter is at a point of coordinates $\left(x_e,0\right)$.
+The wavefront was emitted when the emitter was at the position of coordinates $\left(x_0,0\right)$, a time $\tau$ ago.
+In this way,